 What are Struct Methods in Rust?

 Struct methods are defined within an impl (implementation) block for a struct.
-These methods can:
+These methods can do multiple things, like:

 Rust supports two types of struct methods: